David Walliams, David Mitchell, Johnny Vegas and Sir John Hurt voice new St John Ambulance baby choking first aid campaign

 •53% of parents said knowing first aid would help them feel better prepared and less scared

 •Of those who said they knew how to save a choking baby, only 29% knew the correct, recommended technique.
 Nearly three quarters of parents (71%) selected the wrong answer when given multiple choice options

 •39% of parents think choking is the most important first aid skill to learn as a parent

 •Of the parents who’d witnessed their baby choke, 77% said their baby choked on food, 14% on vomit, and 9% on toys.
 Other causes included coins, mucus/phlegm, marbles, and pen lids.

-In addition to the advert, St John Ambulance has released new first aid resources on its website, including: videos, advice for parents, and free guides for parents to inspire everyone to learn life saving first aid skills.
+In addition to the advert, St John Ambulance has released new first aid at work requirements on its website, including: videos, advice for parents, and free guides for parents to inspire everyone to learn life saving first aid skills.

 To watch the video visit www.sja.org.uk/thechokeables